-The remaining construction-in-progress account also includes the costs of construction of STI WNU's new SBE Building, rehabilitation of the main building and other repair works and the remaining ancillary works for the Engineering Building aggregating to \$\mathbb{P}\$131.5 million and \$\mathbb{P}\$74.3 million as at September 30, 2023 and June 30, 2023, respectively.
-The construction of the SBE building and other projects, including ancillary works in the Engineering building, are expected to be completed in February 2024.
+The remaining construction-in-progress account also includes the costs of construction of STI WNU's new SBE Building, rehabilitation of the main building and other repair works and the remaining ancillary works for the Engineering Building aggregating to \$\mathbb{P}250.8\$ million and \$\mathbb{P}74.3\$ million as at March 31, 2024 and June 30, 2023, respectively.
+The construction of the SBE building and other projects, including ancillary works for the Engineering building, were completed in April 2024.

-As at June 30, 2023, property and equipment includes the construction/fit-out cost of iACADEMY's campus in Cebu which is located at Filinvest Cyberzone Tower Two Building, Lahug, Cebu City.
-The total costs incurred as at June 30, 2023 for this project aggregated to \$\mathbb{P}40.8\$ million, inclusive of materials, cost of labor and overhead and all other costs incurred for the completion of the project. construction/fit-out work started in October 2022 and was completed in January 2023.
+As at June 30, 2023, property and equipment includes the construction/fit-out cost of iACADEMY's campus in Cebu City.
+The total costs incurred as at June 30, 2023 for this project aggregated to \$\mathbb{P}40.8\$ million, inclusive of materials, cost of labor and overhead and all other costs incurred for the completion of the project.
+Construction/fit-out work started in October 2022 and was completed in January 2023.

 Reclassification from Investment Properties.
-As at June 30, 2023, property and equipment includes land and building, together with all improvements thereon (Tanay property), where STI Tanay was situated.
-The Tanay property, with a carrying value of \$\mathbb{P}\$115.7 million as at the date of transfer of STI Quezon Avenue to Tanay, Rizal, has been reclassified from "Investment properties" to "Property and equipment" in September 2022 upon the transfer of STI Quezon Avenue's operations to Tanay, Rizal starting SY 2022-2023 (see Note 1).
+As at June 30, 2023, property and equipment includes the land and building, together with all improvements thereon (Tanay property), where STI Tanay was situated.
+The Tanay property, with a carrying value of ₱115.7 million as at the date of transfer of STI Quezon Avenue to Tanay, Rizal, has been reclassified from "Investment properties" to "Property and equipment" in September 2022 upon transfer of STI Quezon Avenue's operations to Tanay, Rizal starting SY 2022-2023 (see Note 1).
+Included as part of the remaining construction-in-progress as at June 30, 2023 (as mentioned in the preceding paragraphs), STI ESG has invested an aggregate of ₱14.5 million for the major renovations made for this Tanay property.
+This includes construction of the perimeter fence and gate, exterior wall repainting and roof deck repairs, among others.
+The project was completed in January 2024.